 Better experience in portrait mode.

-After Iwan Tirta's Passing, Who Will Keep the Flame of Batik Heritage Burning?
+After Iwan Tirta Passed Away, Who Will Keep the Flame of Batik Heritage Alive?

 kapanlagi

-After Iwan Tirta's Passing, Who Will Keep the Flame of Batik Heritage Burning? (credit: instagram.com/iwantirta_batik)
+After Iwan Tirta Passed Away, Who Will Keep the Flame of Batik Heritage Alive? (credit: instagram.com/iwantirta_batik)

 Now, that great legacy is continued by the team behind Iwan Tirta Private Collection.
 If in the past the name Iwan Tirta was always associated with one figure, now his role is replaced by collective work.

-After Era Soekamto served as Creative Director and took this brand global, the position has now officially been abolished.
+After Era Soekamto served as the Creative Director and brought this brand to the global stage, that position is now officially abolished.
 According to Rindu Melati, Head of Marketing Iwan Tirta Private Collection, this decision is part of their new philosophy.

 "Currently, there is no longer a role for a Creative Director," she said during an interview with FIMELA.
 "We have two senior designers who have been with us even before Era Soekamto joined."